ORSKA

 Kembali

-KEMBALI JEWELRY COLLECTION: NATURE AND RITUALS
+KEMBALI JEWELRY COLLECTION: ANCESTRAL CRAFTSMANSHIP, MATERIALS FROM NATURE

-MAIN MOTIFS IN THE KEMBALI JEWELRY COLLECTION
+DOMINANT THEMES IN THE KEMBALI JEWELRY COLLECTION – INSPIRED BY NATURE

 Flowers